Robert Austin Wynns Player Props: Rockies vs. Yankees

 - The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 15th in the league.

-- The Yankees' 3.82 team ERA ranks seventh across all MLB pitching staffs.
+- The Yankees' 3.81 team ERA ranks sixth across all league pitching staffs.

-- Yankees pitchers combine to rank 13th in baseball in home runs allowed (102 total, 1.1 per game).
+- Yankees pitchers combine to allow 103 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

+- Cole (9-2) is trying for his 10th victory when he takes the mound for the Yankees in his 20th start of the season.
+He's put together a 2.85 ERA in 117 2/3 innings pitched, with 123 strikeouts.

+- The righty last pitched on Saturday, July 8 against the Chicago Cubs, when he went 7 1/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.